BestTimesToVisit.com Logo

 activity

-As the sun dips below the horizon, join the locals for a leisurely evening stroll along the picturesque Kuwait Corniche.
-Enjoy the cooling sea breeze, admire the illuminated skyline, and perhaps grab a coffee or ice cream from one of the many seaside cafes.
+As the heat of the day subsides, join locals for an evening stroll along the picturesque Kuwait Corniche.
+Enjoy the illuminated skyline, the gentle sea breeze, and the lively atmosphere, perhaps stopping for a refreshing juice or ice cream from a street vendor.

 Planning your Kuwait adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.